nikstah/asteroid/README.md

-## Asteroids &#128640;
+## Asteroids &#129704;

+This is an experimental app I created to learn to add 3D graphics to a React Web App.
-With this React App you can browse daily close encounter asteroids.
-Data provided by [NASA API](https://api.nasa.gov/).

-App will render 3D models of asteroids, Earth and a probe with Three.js / React Three Fiber.
+You can browse daily close encounter asteroids.
+The app will render 3D models of asteroids, Earth and a probe with Three.js / React Three Fiber.
+The app also uses React Query for fetching the data.

+Data is provided by [NASA API](https://api.nasa.gov/).
+Please note that to use this app frequently, you need to create your own API key.

+I have developed this app in three phases.
+First on Nov 2022, then Mar 2023 and finally Dec 2025.

 ## Available Scripts